BC Sales Tax (GST & PST) Calculator 2025

 BC Revenues from Sales Taxes

 Sales taxes make up a significant portion of BC’s budget.
-Revenues from sales taxes such as the PST are expected to total $7.586 billion, or 22.5% of all of BC’s taxation revenue, during the 2019 fiscal year.
-This is greater than revenue from BC’s corporate income tax and property tax combined.
+Revenues from sales taxes are estimated to generate a total of $10.961 billion, or 13% of all of BC’s total revenue, during the 2025-26 fiscal year.

 Federal Revenues from Sales Taxes